 Figure 8 - Power distribution The six thrusters use the raw voltage of the batteries but they have a current limitation on their respective channel.
 The channels are protected from overvoltage and overcurrent.
 Furthermore, divers can manually shut them down at any time with the kill switch.
 When it is activated, the kill switch sends a square wave signal to the power board.
 After analysis, if the board is not able to detect it, it will deactivate the channels controlling the active devices that could damage the submarine such as the thrusters and the actuator.
 DIVER INTERFACE S.O.N.I.A. has an on-vehicle graphical interface in a separate enclosure.
 Its purpose is to display useful information to the diver such as battery voltage, current mission state and sub-states, as well as the pressure of the pneumatic system.
-The team has the ability to communicate with the driver by displaying text on the screen or ask questions with predetermined answers which can be triggered by tapping on the screen.
+The team has the ability to communicate with the driver by displaying text on the screen.
+This year, the team has developed a LED interface that allows to manage difficulties more visually.
+The light system reacted depending upon various elements like the current mission or different alerts (battery discharge, errors ...).
+All the different alerts are programmable in advance.
 KILL/MISSION SWITCH Both the kill and mission switches work with the same system.
 A magnet is placed at the end of a pin and a Hall effect sensor can capture the magnetic field.
 This pin has two grooves retained by a ball detent, thus locking it in the "on" or "off" state.
 The kill switch shuts down the devices' channels of the PMU and the navigation board receives a CAN message from the mission switch, which is sent to AUV6.
 The mission switch, when activated, also send a CAN message to the control system, which then activate or deactivate the mission control.
-CAMERAS This year, there are two cameras Unibrain Fire-IX on the submarine, one facing downward and the other one facing front.
-The new front camera enclosure enables the use different lenses, optimizing the output of the vision system.
-Those cameras also use less I/O bandwidth, improving the tolerance to high speed signal failure, a constant menace with altered FireWire cables and homemade splices.
+CAMERAS This year, a major improvement to the signal stability has been made.
+We now include the camera in the main enclosure, which allows direct connexion with the new firewire 1394B acquisition card.
+With the new system, we now have an Allied Vision Technology's Guppy Pro F-095C as a forward facing camera and a Unibrain Fire-IX as bottom facing camera.
+We can now benefit from all the feature, speed and resolution of the cameras that we have.
 BACKPLANES The backplane system gives the opportunity to have more maneuverability because all the wire connecting the different component are contained on a Printed Circuit Board (PCB).
 The vehicle is equipped with three backplanes.
 The central backplane is the connection between the electrical and the PC backplane.
 It receives power from the batteries and all external signals from the sensors and devices.
+It is possible to have complete vehicle parts to change them in case of an emergency.
+The interchangeability allow the team to gain a lot of time.